sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/upgrade_docker-compose.md

 ### Address any merge conflicts you might have

-For each conflict you need to reconcile any customizations you made, for example to your docker-compose YAML file, with the updates from the new version.
+For each conflict, you need to reconcile any customizations you made with the updates from the new version.
 Use the information you gathered earlier from the change log and changes list to interpret the merge conflict and to ensure that it doesn't over-write your customizations.
 You may need to update your customizations to accommodate the new version.

 > NOTE: If you have made no changes or only very minimal changes to your configuration, you can also ask git to always select incoming changes in the event of merge conflicts.
 In the following example merges will be accepted from the upstream version v3.40.2:
 >